crymscom/srganalytics-ios/README.md

 ### Remark

 The `--no-use-binaries` carthage update flag is required to prevent using pre-built Mantle binaries which lack bitcode support.
-This should hopefully be fixed in a future.
+This should hopefully be fixed in the future.

 ## Usage